 We expect everyone to respect the following list of behaviors at the Summer Workshop (this list of behaviors and consequences was modified from the ESA Code of Conduct):

-- Communicate openly, with respect for other participants, critiquing ideas rather than individuals.
+- Communicate openly, with respect for others, critiquing ideas rather than individuals.

-- Be mindful of your surroundings and of your fellow participants.
+- Be mindful of your surroundings and of others.
 Alert conference staff if you notice a dangerous situation or someone in distress.

 - Respect the rules and policies of the meeting venue, hotels, BioQUEST-contracted facility, or any other venue.

 - Physical or verbal abuse

 - Exclusionary behavior related to age, appearance or body size, employment or military status, ethnicity, gender identity and expression, individual lifestyle, marital status, national origin, physical or cognitive ability, political affiliation, sexual orientation, race, or religion

 - Inappropriate physical contact